raphCode/master-thesis-muzero/introduction.typ

 The term means that the !g does not hide any !i from the !pl making a decision, he is perfectly informed about all previous events.
 In chess, for example, the current !s of the board provides this !i.
-On the other hand, in card !gs such as poker, !i about other !pls' hands is hidden.
+In contrast, in card !gs such as poker, !i about other !pls' hands is hidden.

 Finally, the !algo has high computational requirements, which results in long training times.